ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Evaluation and Discussion

-Based on the results, we can see two important factors in achieving high accuracy in the current task.
-First, can clearly see the power of sentence embeddings.
-XLNet and the proposed model both use their own embeddings and achieve much better results than other baselines.
-Traditional methods of word representations such as TF-IDF could not break a limit even with the use of latest classification boosting models (such as XGBoost).
-Second, it is interesting to note that our model with 110M parameters and 8 layers was able to outperform XLNet with 340 parameters and 24 layers.
-This is a direct result of utilizing the linguistic structure of humor in designing the proposed model.
+The results suggest two important factors in achieving high accuracy in the current task.
+First, methods that rely on pre-trained language models to produce sentence embedding outperform traditional methods of the word representation.
+XLNet and the proposed model both use their own embeddings and achieve much better results than other baselines, and the traditional methods of word representations such as TF-IDF could not break a limit even with the use of the latest classification boosting models (such as XGBoost).
+Second, our model with 110M parameters and 8 layers was able to outperform XLNet with 340M parameters and 24 layers, which could be a result of utilizing the linguistic structure of humor in designing the proposed model.

-For timing and performance, it took close to 2 hours in average to perform one epoch of training on 100k rows of the dataset on a computer with NVIDIA TESLA P100 GPUs.
+In addition, by reviewing the wrong predictions by our classifier, it is clear that the mislabeled items are generally close to (or even a part of) the items of the other class.
+For example, our model mislabeled the following two sentences as not humor: